aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 ## module.exports

-`module.exports` is an in build object that allows to export functions , objects or variable from one module to another we can export multiple thing as properties of object or a single item directly other modules can access these export using `require` function
+`module.exports` is a built-in object that allows to export functions , objects or variable from one module to another we can export multiple thing as properties of object or a single item directly other modules can access these export using `require` function